 Post-sideboard is very reminiscent of Grixis Control with the exception that you now rely more on your spot removal since the Eggs can be a huge pain if they’re not dealt with.
-Hand disruption is key since you won’t be able to get behind Expressive Iteration so those should be your primary discard target.
+Hand disruption is key since you won't be able to get behind Expressive Iteration so those should be your primary discard target.
 Go Blank is also key against Memory Deluge.
-You’ll leave your opponent very few options if you pair it with Elite Spellbinder.

 The underdog of the Worlds that had a very significant performance during the tournament.
 I suspect Temur Treasures will rise in popularity within the next few weeks.
 The deck's strength relies on its haste creatures and Ranger Class to outvalue you at a reasonably fast phase.

-Containment Breach is critical in this one.
+Reduce to Memory is critical in this one.
 It should be one of the first targets from your learn board.
 You’ll have an easier time post-sideboard with one more board wipe at your disposal, but this is a more challenging match than mono green.